 Roll up, and cut into 12 rolls (I use dental floss for a clean cut).
 You will need 12 equal pieces.

-Place the rolls in your baking dish, cover and let them rise for about an hour – until puffy.
+Cover and let them rise for about an hour – until puffy and doubled in size.

 Preheat the oven to 375, and bake for 20 minutes until browned.